theramiyer/blog/content/post/2020/farmer-protests.md

 ---

-Update 05 February 2021: After looking at how the officials and the government agencies handled the farmer protests and how the officials tried to silence dissenting voices, it makes you wonder: are the intentions truly good?
+Update 05 February 2021: After looking at how the officials and the government agencies handled the farmer protests and how the officials tried to silence dissenting voices, it makes you wonder about the intentions.

 Second, are we going in the right direction?
 No country is perfect.
 International media criticises everyone.
 If we have good intentions and value transparency, we would accept our error, apologise to those affected, and move on.
-This obsession over image makes one assume absence of substance.
+This obsession over "the image" makes one assume absence of substance.

 It makes one think there is malice.

-Putting in place five or six layers of security systems and personnel, blocking or harassing journalists who tried to report, slapping irrelevant cases on them, cutting off Internet access, police threatening checking of social media accounts for "anti-national" content makes one feel that something is wrong.
+Putting in place five or six layers of security systems and armed personnel, blocking or harassing journalists who tried to report, slapping irrelevant cases on them, cutting off Internet access, police threatening checking of social media accounts for "anti-national" content makes one feel that something is wrong.

 What is wrong with us?